riskportal/risk-publication/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.xxxxxxx.svg)](https://doi.org/10.5281/zenodo.xxxxxxx)

 > [!CAUTION]
-> This repository is designed to work with `risk-network==0.0.14`, the version submitted for publication.
+> This repository is designed to work with `risk-network==0.0.14`.
 To ensure compatibility with these notebooks and figures, please run:
 >
 > ```bash
 > pip install risk-network==0.0.14